-This is hands down my favourite park to go to.
+Verulamium Park in St Albans is hands down my favourite park to go to.
 It has everything that you’d want and expect from a city park and some incredible surprises too.
 I used to work in St Albans and had family living there so we’ve been quite a few times.
+I’m regularly updating this review of Verulamium Park, including the brand new playground!!

 Honestly I don’t know where to start with this review.
 How about the stuff you would expect; there’s lots of green spaces to play and relax in (100 acres apparently), there is a model boating lake and a larger lake which is full of ducks, swans etc. Even just a wander around the lake is a lovely way to pass the time.